-© 2021, November, The Reinforced Earth Company.
-The information contained in this Construction and Quality Control Procedures Manual is provided for the construction of Reinforced Earth® structures comprised of certain materials by The Reinforced Earth Company.
+© 2021 November, The Reinforced Earth Company.
+The information contained in this Construction and Quality Control Procedures Manual is provided as a guideline for the construction of Reinforced Earth® structures comprised of certain materials supplied by The Reinforced Earth Company.
 This Manual is not be used for any other purpose.
 Reproduction of the contents of this document in whole or part without the written consent of The Reinforced Earth Company is expressly prohibited.
 All rights reserved.